Nokia's new cheap models bet on games, web access

 | HELSINKI

-Nokia said new models would come with a licence to download 40 games by Electronic Arts (EA.O) and offer Internet access with the a new browser built upon its 2010 acquisition of U.S. firm Novarra.
+Nokia said new models would come with a license to download 40 games by Electronic Arts and offer Internet access with the a new browser built upon its 2010 acquisition of U.S. firm Novarra.

 "These products are critical for Nokia to maintain traction in the face of mounting competition from Samsung and the Chinese rivals," said Geoff Blaber, analyst at CCS Insight.